FishlandicFishy/lexicring/wiki/tvb_fictional_countries.md

 Ng Wong Tat maintains a consulate-general.[^2084]

+If the president is involved in a life-threatening incident, until the president is proven to be safe, the officer with the highest rank will become the temporary president.[^2150]

 Ng Wong Tat publicly promotes marriage.[^2858]

 Due to tourism regulations, importing sleepwear is prohibited.
 Travelers carrying nightwear must file a daily "AC9527 form" to declare status.
 Customs officials reserve the right to cut footwear in half to check for contraband.[^1543]